jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

-The NVENC/NVDEC are the proprietary video codec APIs of NVIDIA GPU, which can be used with CUDA to achieve full hardware acceleration.
+The NVENC/NVDEC are the proprietary video codec APIs of NVIDIA GPUs, which can be used with CUDA to achieve full hardware acceleration.